jhipster/jhipster-guides/guides/04_creating_entities_with_jdl_studio.md

 * You cannot use Java reserved keywords (as your code will not compile)
 * You cannot use MySQL reserved keywords (as your database schema update will fail)

-JHipster support many field types.
+JHipster supports many field types.
 This support depends on your database backend, so we use Java types to describe them; a Java `String` will be stored differently in Oracle or Cassandra, and it is one of JHipster's strengths to generate database access code for you.

 * `String`: A Java String.
 Its default size depends on the underlying backend (if you use JPA, it's 255 by default), but you can change it using the validation rules (putting a `max` size of 1024, for example).
 * `Integer`: A Java Integer.